 - make recommendations for self-management

-The scope of physical therapy practice is not limited to direct patient/client care, but also includes:
+The scope of physical therapist practice is not limited to direct patient/client care, but also includes:

 - public health strategies